-The County Council has four Improvement and Scrutiny Committees, each with their own areas of responsibility as follows:
+The County Council has five Improvement and Scrutiny Committees, each with their own areas of responsibility as follows:

 - Resources

 - People

 - Places

 - Health

+- Climate Change, Biodiversity and Carbon Reduction

-For further details of these committees, including their areas of responsibility and details of when and where they meet, refer to www.derbyshire.gov.uk or contact the Democratic and Registration Services Manager.
+For further details of these committees, including their areas of responsibility and details of when and where they meet, refer to www.derbyshire.gov.uk or contact the Head of Democratic and Registration Services.

-The appropriate Committee will endeavor to consider your request at its next meeting, although on some occasions this may not be possible and consideration will take place at the following meeting.
+The appropriate Committee will endeavour to consider your request at its next meeting, although on some occasions this may not be possible and consideration will take place at the following meeting.
 Should the committee determine we have not dealt with your petition adequately, it may use any of its powers to deal with the matter.
 These powers include instigating an investigation, making recommendations to the Council's Cabinet and arranging for the matter to be considered at a meeting of the Full Council.